alexthiery/otic-reprogramming/docs/_general/quick_start.md

 <br/>

-Our ATACseq data was aligned using the nf-core ATACseq [v1.2.0](https://nf-co.re/ATACseq/1.2.0/usage) Nextflow pipeline.
+Our ATACseq data was aligned using the NF-core ATACseq [v1.2.0](https://nf-co.re/ATACseq/1.2.0/usage) pipeline.

-Sample fastq paths are provided via a samplesheet csv.
+Sample FASTQ paths are provided via a samplesheet csv.
 The template csv used to run this analysis can be found [here](https://github.com/alexthiery/otic-reprogramming/blob/master/NF-ATAC_alignment/crick_samplesheet.csv).

 After saving the required files, you can run the alignment with the following shell script.